Classroom Rules: How to Create and Enforce Them Effectively

 They are Simple

 Your rules must be simple.
-They must be rules that students can easily obey or follow.
+There must be rules that students can easily obey or follow.
 To you, they must be rules you can easily enforce.
 This is key to the success of your rules.

 They are Clear